————————————————————————————————————————–WHO WE ARE

 How do you find the whales?

 The short answer is teamwork.
 On the water, everyone works together.
 As a member of the Pacific Whale Watch Association, we share information when on the water and other companies share with us.
 We also get real-time sighting reports from ferries, shore-based observers, seaplanes, sport and commercial fisherman, and other sources.

 Is there any better time of day to see the whales?

 In general, there’s no best time of day for sighting success.
 Our vessel style has a greater range than many of our competitors, allowing us to confidently guarantee sightings 98% of the time from May to October.
 It boils down to what time best suits your schedule.
 Sometimes it’s windier in the late afternoon, yet the whales can be more playful in rougher water conditions.
 In late August/early September we do contend with fog as the sun rises, but it usually burns off by late morning.

 Are killer whales seen on every trip?

 Not on every tour, but from May to November we offer a Whale Guarantee—see a whale or come back for free!
-There are four species of whale we can regularly see in this area, depending on the time of year—humpbacks, killer whales, minkes, and gray.
+There are four species of whale we can regularly see in this area, depending on the time of year—humpbacks, killer whales, minkes, and grey.
 Our company’s success rate for seeing at least one of these species on a tour is over 98%.
 Humpback whales are sighted consistently from May through October.
 For killer whales, the odds are definitely in your favor.
 Victoria and the Pacific Northwest are renowned globally for reliable killer whale sightings.
 When averaged over the entire season from May to October, our success rate for killer whales is 90-95%!
 Rest assured, when time and distance allow, our captains will try to show you as many whale species as possible.

 How do you guarantee your sightings?